LakshayD02/Youtube_Clone_React_RapidAPI/README.md

 *   **Modern UI:** Clean and intuitive user interface using Material UI components. ✨

+*   **Responsive Design:**  The application is designed to be responsive, adapting to various screen sizes and devices (desktops, tablets, and mobile phones). 📱💻

 ## Technologies Used

 *   **React:**  Frontend JavaScript library for building the user interface. ⚛️